MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-CsTeamsShiftsConnectionInstance.md

 ```

 ### -EnabledConnectorScenario
-The connector enabled scenarios that are synced from WFM system to Shifts in MS Teams.
+The connector-enabled scenarios that are synced from the WFM system to Shifts in Microsoft Teams.

 ```yaml
 Type: String[]